JohannesVolk/chessAI/README.md

 I used [python-chess](https://python-chess.readthedocs.io/en/latest/) as a chess framework in order to fully concentrate this project on the decision making that goes into selecting the right rule-conforming move.
-If you want to build your own chess-related project in python I recommend to check it out as it is easy to use and well documented.
+If you want to build your own chess-related project in python, I recommend to check it out as it is easy to use and well documented.

 # Approach